It takes a protest village: ‘Gota Go Gama’ unites diverse Sri Lankans

 - Deep Read ( 5 Min. )

-As the island nation of Sri Lanka buckles under its worst economic crisis in recent history, hundreds of people of diverse backgrounds have hunkered down since April in sustained protest at a makeshift “Gota Go Gama” (GGG) village outside the president’s office in the capital city of Colombo.
+As the island nation of Sri Lanka buckles under its worst economic crisis in recent history, hundreds of people of diverse backgrounds have hunkered down since April in sustained protest at a makeshift “Gota Go Gama” (GGG) village outside President Gotabaya Rajapaksa’s office in the capital city of Colombo.

 In a country that’s long struggled with ethnic and religious conflict, GGG isn’t just a protest hub, but also a rare glimpse into what a unified Sri Lanka could look like.
 Within the sprawling tent city, generations of mistrust between groups such as the Sinhalese Buddhists, Hindu Tamils, and Muslims appear to give way to fellowship, tolerance, and learning.
 Here, Sri Lankans are coming together with one goal – to send their elected president home.